nitin4real/react-video-call-project/README.md

 ### Configuration

 - To switch environments, edit the **apiEndpoints.ts file**.
   Set the BASE_URL to your desired environment.
-Use `http://localhost:3013` for local development.

 ---